ritterim/rimdev-blog/_posts/2019-11-01-understanding-dart-sass-modules-and-name-spaced-variables.md

 Since we'll be checking the `_config.scss` file first, we don't have access to all of our variables.
 What we do have are maps that someone may, or may not, choose to use.

-Here is an example of using our colors:
+Here is an example using our colors:

 ```css
 // _config.scss